Pre-Requisites

 Step 7: Create Folders for Tests and Page Object

-Your directory structure should look like the below.
+Your directory structure should look like the one below.

 tests folder contains all your Playwright test files